DanZinagri/NicheD20_Quartz/content/Classes/Hybrid/Magus/_index.md

 At 2nd level and every 3 levels thereafter the magus gains access to a special ability known as an arcana; allowing the magus to further enhance their blending of martial and magic prowess.
 Unless otherwise specified a magus arcana can only be selected once.
 Abilities that call for ki may be instead utilized by spending 1 point from his mystic pool if he does not yet possess a ki pool.
 Additional Practiced Arcana can be taken using the Extra Talent feat.

-For a complete listing of Practiced Arcana, see [[List of Practiced Arcana|List of Practiced Arcana]]
+For a complete listing of Practiced Arcana, see [List of Practiced Arcana](./List%20of%20Practiced%20Arcana.md)
 ## Basic Spellblade Focus (Su)

 At 3rd level the magus gains the benefits of the listed basic training of their spellblade focus.